aramder/aramder.github.io/projects/_posts/2018-3-23-Volvo-CANtrol.md

 It was only after wasting a lot of time finding and decoding these messages that I saw a post on Hacking Volvo that mentioned CAN messages relating to steering wheel controls....
 Oh well.
 There's a lot more about decoding and replicating packet data on the blog.
 Check it out at the <a href="http://hackingvolvo.blogspot.com" target="_blank"> Hacking Volvo Blog</a>.

-Olaf's 2002 S80's CAN packets seem to have the same data formatting as my 2003 S60, but CAN IDs are slightly different (comparing what he's posted on his blog and what I've found experimentally).
+Olaf's 2002 S80's CAN packets seem to have the same packet formatting as my 2003 S60, but CAN IDs are slightly different (comparing what he's posted on his blog and what I've found experimentally).
 That being said, knowing what data relating to the steering wheel looks like should at least help anyone trying to sniff the CAN bus on their car.

 ![Testing electronics on a breadboard](/images/Volvo CANtrol/breadboard.jpg)